-A virtual private network or VPN keeps others from tracking your movements online and makes your IP address untraceable.
+A virtual private network, or VPN, keeps others from tracking your movements online and makes your IP address untraceable.
 In times such as these, it could be beneficial to use a VPN to protect your network and data.
-If a VPN is in your future but are unsure how to set one up, this is the guide for you.
+If a VPN is in your future, but you are unsure how to set one up, this is the guide for you.
 We will discuss how to set up and use your VPN on Windows and MacOS PCs.

 Step 1: Sign up and install your chosen VPN

-You’ll need to sign up for the service to get an official account, but once concluded, take your login information and input it into the software to access the VPN service.
+You’ll need to sign up for the service to get an official account, but once concluded, take your login information and enter it into the software to access the VPN service.